naman0105/Accomodation_finder/README.md

 Steps to run the project

-1. run the createtable1.php file to setup the database.
+1. Run the createtable1.php file to setup the database.
 2. change the credentials in dbconnect file according to the database.
 3. host the website on hostinger or aws or run on localhost using xampp or apache.